 These are some of the best places to visit in Germany:

 - Berlin – With an amazing food scene, interesting history, and plenty of things to see and do, Berlin should be the first place you visit on your Germany trip.

 - Munich – The Bavarian capital is everything you would expect from a German city and more.
 Head here for Oktoberfest and enjoy the cultural and music scenes.

 - Hamburg – With striking architecture and plenty of world-class nightlife, Hamburg is the perfect place for younger travelers to visit.
 Enjoy the many museums and parks, and make sure to head to the Chocolate museum too.

 4. The Rhine River – The Rhine River, one of Germany’s many natural gems, stretches over 1,200km with a large section winding its way across the country.
 There are plenty of beautiful towns along its waterfront, so make sure to visit at least one of these towns; Rudesheim is a tiny little town but a great option.

 5. Cologne – Visiting Cologne at Christmas makes for a wonderful and festive trip, you can find impressive Christmas markets and amazing food at this time of the year.
 In addition, you can visit some of the best conserved Roman gates in the country and plenty of historic monuments.
 If you visit in the summer, the city has the typical beach-vibe that most German cities have and cafés pop up everywhere!

 6. Fussen – This is a stunning German town, located in the state of Bavaria.
-It is located just north of the Austrian border, at an elevation of 808 metres and is characterised by greenery, hills, stunning castles and quaint neighbourhoods.
-The town is also known for its famous castle; known as castle that inspired Disneyland’s Sleeping beauty castle.
+It is located just north of the Austrian border, at an elevation of 808 meters and is characterized by greenery, hills, stunning castles and quaint neighborhoods.
+The town is also known for its famous castle; known as the castle that inspired Disneyland’s Sleeping beauty castle.